Back to Blog

 Where to Stay in Köln

-Securing your accommodation in Köln for the Helene Fischer concert is key to a stress-free and enjoyable experience.
-The city offers a diverse range of lodging options to suit every budget and preference.
+When planning your pilgrimage to see Helene Fischer at the RheinEnergieStadion, securing accommodation in Köln is a priority.
+The city offers a diverse range of hotels to suit every budget and preference, ensuring a comfortable stay for all concert-goers.

 Hotel Options by Price Tier:

-• Luxury: For a splurge, consider hotels like the Excelsior Hotel Ernst am Dom or Hyatt Regency Köln, offering prime locations and top-tier amenities.
-Expect prices from €250+ per night.
+• Luxury: For an indulgent experience, consider hotels like Excelsior Hotel Ernst am Dom or Hyatt Regency Köln.
+These offer premium amenities, prime locations, and impeccable service, typically ranging from €250+ per night.

 Best Neighborhoods for Concert-Goers: